CDAT/jupyter-vcdat/README.md

       # For Atom:
       apm install linter-tslint

-    # For all users, activate the jupyter-vcdat environment and launch a JupyterLab instance
+    # For all users, activate the jupyter-vcdat environment and launch the JupyterLab interface
     conda activate jupyter-vcdat
     jupyter lab